tecknight/comfy_model_html/README.md

  - *Prompt* in column 7
  - *Last used timestamp* in column 8
  - Images are *not* embedded, and are linked as URLs

+ An additional optional argument can be used to alter the default sort order of the table.
+ The following are valid fields for this argument:
+	1. Model name
+	2. Base model
+	3. Last used timestamp
+	example:
+	2a,3d,1a
+ This would sort the table by Base model ascending, then by Last used timestamp descending, then by Model name